lorensen/VTKExamples/src/VTKBook/Chapter12.md

 For this case study, we use a dataset from NASA called the LOx Post.
 It simulates the flow of liquid oxygen across a flat plate with a cylindrical post perpendicular to the flow <em style="color:blue;background-color: white">\[Rogers86\]</em> .
-This analy-sis models the flow in a rocket engine.
+This analysis models the flow in a rocket engine.
 The post promotes mixing of the liquid oxygen.

 We start by exploring the scalar and vector fields in the data.
 By